Randomized Communication and Implicit Graph Representations: Question II. Structure: Stability is Sometimes Sufficient

+As explained in \cref{section:correspondence}, any constant-cost communication problem is equivalent to the problem of deciding adjacency in a hereditary class of \emph{bipartite} graphs.
+In this section we answer \cref{question:main} for the hereditary classes of bipartite graphs which have at most factorial speed and are defined by a single forbidden induced bipartite subgraph.
+The following theorem is a formal restatement of \cref{thm:intro-monogenic} from the introduction:

+\begin{restatable}{theorem}{thmbipartite} \RestateRemark Let $H$ be a bipartite graph such that the class of $H$-free bipartite graphs is factorial.
+Then any hereditary subclass $\cF$ of the $H$-free bipartite graphs has a constant-size PUG if and only if $\cF$ is stable. \end{restatable}

+To prove this theorem, we require new structural results for some classes of bipartite graphs.
+Previous work \cite{All09,LZ17} has shown that a class of $H$-free bipartite graphs is factorial only when $H$ is an induced subgraph of $P_7, S_{1,2,3}$, or one of the infinite set $\{F^*_{p,q}\}_{p,q \in \bN}$ (defined in \cref{sec:mono-bip-graph-families}).
+We construct a new decomposition scheme for the $F^*_{p,q}$-free graphs whose depth is controlled by the chain number, and we show that the chain number controls the depth of the decomposition scheme from \cite{LZ17} for $P_7$-free graphs.

+As a result, we get a $\poly(n)$-size universal graph for any stable subclass of the $P_7$-free bipartite graphs.
+The $P_7$-free bipartite graphs form a factorial class, but existence of a $\poly(n)$-size universal graph for this class is not known.
+We take this as evidence that, independent of randomized communication, the study of stable graph classes might allow progress on the IGQ.

+We remark that, under a conjecture of \cite{LZ17}, if our theorem was proved for the classes of bipartite graphs obtained by excluding only \emph{two} graphs $H_1,H_2$, it would establish that stability is characteristic of the constant-PUG factorial classes of bipartite graphs that are obtained by excluding any \emph{finite} set of induced subgraphs.

-\subsection{Decomposition Scheme for Bipartite Graphs}
+\subsubsection{Decomposition Scheme for Bipartite Graphs}

-In this section we define a decomposition scheme for bipartite graphs that we will use to establish constant-size adjacency sketches for the stable subfamilies of factorial monogenic bipartite graph families.
+In this section we define a decomposition scheme for bipartite graphs that we will use to establish constant-size adjacency sketches for the stable subclasses of factorial monogenic classes of bipartite graph.